 Most Emergency Tickets show a start date and time one hour from the time the locate request is filed.
 Other Emergency Tickets show a start date and time that matches when the excavation is scheduled to begin.
 In both cases, the excavator is not cleared for excavation until all member utilities have responded.
 The start date and time listed on an Emergency Ticket is not when an excavator is clear to dig.

 The one-hour period is the timeframe that member utilities have to respond to the request, either in person with marks or by phone, to indicate when the marking will occur.
 The facilities will be marked as soon as practical, generally within three hours if excavation must begin within four hours, or before the excavation is to begin if work is to begin after four hours.
 It is understood that circumstances may arise where a three-hour response time is not possible.
 The state law allows for 24 hours to respond to an emergency, but Diggers Hotline members have agreed to the quicker response time.

 Stretch of Road: Utility or municipal work along a single road may be filed as a Stretch of Road Ticket.
 Utility main burial/replacement, shoulder grading and pole replacement are examples of work that may qualify for a Stretch of Road Ticket.
 Additional tickets will be required for installation of service laterals or if the project turns onto a different street.

 Work sites two miles or less in length may be filed as a standard or planning ticket.
-Work sites more than two miles in length will need to be filed as a Project Ticket.
+Work sites more than two miles in length may be broken up into multiple tickets of two miles or less or filed as a Project Ticket.